alexander-kastil/angular-basics/labs/L5-reactive-forms/readme.md

 ## Implementing Reactive Forms

 - Refactor `food-edit.component` to be implemented as a Reactive Form using FormBuilder.
-Use the [FormsBuilder Demo](/demos/06-forms/forms-intro/src/app/demos/samples/forms-builder/) as a reference.
+Use the [Signal based Container / Presenter Demo](/demos/06-forms/forms/src/app/demos/samples/container-forms/) as a reference.

 - Implement Validation for the name to be required with min length of 3 and the price to be positive